RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/panic_symbols.md

 fn whatever_name_you_choose ( _: &PanicInfo ) -> !{
     // write whatever you want here.
     // Do you want to print to the stderr?
 Write code for that.
     // Do you want to restart the program?
+Write code for that.
     // Point is, this is your playground.
 You determine the actions of the panic_handler }

-// your other pieces of buggy code
+// your other pieces of sh*tty code
 ```

 During compilation, the above code gets blended with the chosen panic-runtime.